 Pope Pius IX said this about it:

 “There is no part of Catholic truth which they leave untouched, none they do not strive to corrupt.”

 “They proceed to diffuse poison through the whole tree, so that there is no part of Catholic truth which they leave untouched.”Pope Pius X on Modernists

 By the beginning of the 1960s modernism had deep roots in the Catholic Church, with a number of influential Modernist cardinals.
 By the end of the 1960s something even more sinister was influencing the Church from the secular world – Postmodernism.
 Absolute Truth is disregarded.
 In that environment Faith cannot flourish.

-The pre-modernist philosophical and theological way of thinking started with The Bible and Church teaching and moved on to how it could be applied to the world.
+The pre-modernist philosophical and theological way of thinking, in Western society, started with The Bible and Church teaching and moved on to how it could be applied to the world.
 Now there is an inductive way of thinking.
 Starting from the real life lived experience of people, and trying to adapt Bible theology and Church teaching to fit in with their values and attitudes.

 In our secular society there is still a check on total depravity, that is the legal system that keeps our societies safe and organized.
 Spiritually these checks are following God’s way.
 When the priests, bishops and cardinals, who should be upholders of God’s law, no longer believe, then the Church will collapse.

 We see this moral collapse every day in the news, on the Internet, and on the TV.
 Pederast priests, with fellow clerics covering up for them.
 Nuns raped.
 There seems to be a rampant institutionalized moral decay within the Church.